 Analyzing Blood Tests to Detect Cancer

-Augmented intelligence can be used for more than just sifting through records and images in the medical field.
-When the technology is applied to blood test data sets, it might even be able to detect cancer.
+When augmented intelligence is applied to blood test data sets, it might even be able to detect cancer.
 Biotech company Freenome uses biological analysis of data sets to cull through blood tests looking for early warning signs of cancer with its augmented intelligence technology.
 With the enhanced blood test results, physicians are armed with additional information to treat patients.